Bayesian posterior repartitioning for nested sampling: Introduction

-In its most practical form, termed power posterior repartitioning (PPR), the effective prior $\tmpi(\mTheta)$ is proportional simply to the original prior $\pi(\mTheta)$ raised to some power $\beta$, which is introduced as an auxiliary variable.
-Although \cite{chen2018improving} demonstrated the effectiveness of this approach, one drawback of the method is that the auxiliary variable must be determined on a case-by-case basis, which is typically achieved by lowering $\beta$ from unity outside the execution of NS algorithm according to some pre-defined `annealing schedule', until the resulting inferences from successive NS runs converge to a statistically consistent solution for values below some (positive) threshold $\beta \lesssim \beta_\ast$.
+In general, the effective prior $\tmpi(\mTheta)$ can be any distribution that can be sampled straightforwardly, which in principle can be arbitrary \citep{Alsing2021}, but should at least be non-zero everywhere that the original prior is non-zero.
+In its most practical form, however, sometimes termed power posterior repartitioning (PPR)\footnote{This naming convention, which we shall avoid here, should not be confused with the power posterior method (also known as thermodynamic integration) for estimating the evidence using MCMC sampling; the latter instead involves transitioning from the prior to the posterior by powering just the likelihood by an inverse temperature.}, the effective prior $\tmpi(\mTheta)$ is proportional simply to the original prior $\pi(\mTheta)$ raised to some power $\beta$, which is introduced as an auxiliary variable.
+Although we demonstrated the effectiveness of this approach in \cite{chen2018improving}, one drawback of our original method is that the auxiliary variable must be determined on a case-by-case basis, which is typically achieved by lowering $\beta$ from unity, outside the execution of the NS algorithm, according to some pre-defined `annealing schedule', until the resulting inferences from successive NS runs converge to a statistically consistent solution for values below some (positive) threshold $\beta \lesssim \beta_\ast$.
 This approach lacks elegance and the repeated NS runs required can be computationally demanding.
 Moreover, the final inference is unavoidably conditioned on the value $\beta_\ast$.